Generated Parts of Xapi

 and protocol (not described here).

-To see more about how the CUSTOM_ACTIONS
+To see more about how the CUSTOM_ACTIONS signature is used in practice, you

 can look at the “local” and “forward” operations for a message with custom

 handling.
-For example, in Pool_patch.apply
+For example, in Pool_patch.apply:

 (* ... *)